Looking for things to do in the Huon Valley? This guide has you sorted with 13 attractions, activities and events and something for everyone.

 If you don’t have the time or interest in organising your own Huon Valley trip, you can easily jump on a tour that will arrange it all for you.

-- The Drink Tasmania Signature Tour is not strictly Huon Valley as around half the tour stops are in Hobart but if you’re looking for a food/drink tour in the Huon Valley (or just want to pay for a sober driver) this is the one for you.
+The Drink Tasmania Full-Day Wine, Cider, Beer, and Whiskey Tour is not strictly Huon Valley as around half the tour stops are in Hobart but if you’re looking for a food/drink tour in the Huon Valley (or just want to pay for a sober driver) this is the one for you.

 How to get to the Huon Valley from Hobart